 Skip to contents

-Computes, for each focal location, the geographic nearest neighbor(s) in a reference dataset that satisfy a specified maximum climate distance threshold.
-This implements analog-based climate velocity (Hamann et al. 2015; Dobrowski and Parks 2016).
+Finds, for each focal location, the geographic nearest neighbor(s) in a reference dataset that satisfy a specified maximum climate distance threshold.
+Distances to these analogs, divided by time elapsed, give analog-based climate velocity (Hamann et al. 2015; Dobrowski and Parks 2016).

 Usage